Analytic Theory on the Space of Blaschke Products: Simultaneous Uniformization and Pressure Metric: Introduction

 \subsection{Simultaneous uniformization of quasi-Blaschke products}

-If $S$ is a closed surface of genus $g \ge 2$, the {\it Teichm\"uller space} $T(S)$ of $S$ is the space of isotopy classes of hyperbolic structures on $S$, and the {\it quasi-Fuchsian space} $QF(S)$ of $S$ is the space of quasiconformal deformations of the Fuchsian group $\rho(\pi_1(S))$, where $\rho \in T(S)$.
-In the 1960s, Bers \cite{Bers_SimultaneousUniform} proved a remarkable theorem that the space $QF(S)$ is biholomorphic to the product $T(S) \times T(\overline{S})$ where $\overline{S}$ is the same surface as $S$ with opposite orientation.
-Bers' theorem states that a quasi-Fuchsian group can be simultaneous uniformized by two Fuchsian groups.
+Our proof of Theorem \ref{main theorem 2} relies on a holomorphic structure $\Bcal_d^{fm}$.
+With respect to the natural holomorphic structure on $\QB_d^{fm}$ induced from the coefficients of rational maps, the Blaschke locus $\Bcal_d^{fm}$ is a non-holomorphic real analytic submanifold of $\QB_d^{fm}$.
+We adopt Bers’ idea to endow $\Bcal_d^{fm}$ with a holomorphic structure.
+In this context, it is natural to discuss the simultaneous uniformization of quasi-Blaschke products.

-Our first main theorem is an analogue of Bers' simultaneous uniformization theorem for fixed-point-marked quasi-Blaschke products.
-Let $d\ge2$ be an integer.
-To avoid orbifold singularities, we consider {\it fixed-point-marked rational maps}, which are rational maps together with ordered $(d+1)$-tuples of their fixed points $(f;x_1,x_2,\dots,x_{d+1})$.
-A hyperbolic rational map $f$ is a {\it quasi-Blaschke product} if its Julia set $\Julia (f)$ is a quasi-circle and $f$ fixes each of the two Fatou components.
-We consider the moduli space of fixed-point-marked quasi-Blaschke products (resp.\@ Blaschke product) $\QB^{fm}_d$ (resp.\@ $\Bcal^{fm}_d$).
+If $S$ is a closed orientable surface of genus $g \ge 2$, the {\it Teichm\"uller space} $T(S)$ of $S$ is the space of isotopy classes of hyperbolic structures on $S$, and the {\it quasi-Fuchsian space} $\mathcal{QF}(S)$ of $S$ is the space of quasiconformal deformations of the Fuchsian group $\rho(\pi_1(S))$, where $\rho \in T(S)$.
+In the 1960s, Bers proved a remarkable theorem that the space $\mathcal{QF}(S)$ is biholomorphic to the product $T(S) \times T(\overline{S})$ where $\overline{S}$ is the same surface as $S$ with opposite orientation \cite{Bers_SimultaneousUniform}.
+Bers' theorem states that a quasi-Fuchsian group can be simultaneously uniformized by two Fuchsian groups.
+Analogously, we establish a simultaneous uniformization for quasi-Blaschke products as follows.

 \begin{theorem} There exists a biholomorphism

 such that for any fixed-point-marked Blaschke products $f$ and $g$, $\mathcal{U}([f],[g])$ restricted to its two Fatou components are biholomorphically conjugate to $f|_\Delta$ and $g|_{1/\Delta}$, respectively, where $\Delta:=\{z\in \mathbb{P}^1:|z|<1\}$ and $1/\Delta:=\{z\in \mathbb{P}^1:|z|>1\}$. \end{theorem}